inblockio/mediawiki-extensions-Aqua/README.md

-# DataAccounting
+# Aqua - Mediawiki Extension
-This is a code extension for MediaWiki to implement the basic principles of DataAccounting.
+This is a code extension for MediaWiki to implement the Aqua Protocol.

 This is done by using the following modules:
-* Create a verified revision which is entangled into future revisions (hash-chain)
+* Create a verified revision of pages and files which are entangled into future revisions (hash-chain)
 * Cryptographically sign a verified revision via a wallet
 * Export verified revisions
 * Import verified revisions
 * Witness verified revisions on a witness network (e.g. Ethereum)

-All Modules interface with the javascript frontend and the maria DB backend.
-To ensure that we have a modular approach, and for ease of maintenance, we use Model-View-Controller to separate functionality clearly.
+Revisions can be interlinked by immutable links.
+This leads to links which are pointing to a revision verification hash.
+This allows to verify if the data which was linked is exactly the data which is seen from the user or machine visiting the link.

 ## Installation